 “A guest stands at your door.
 Go open,” Mina said.

 I wanted to argue that she didn’t get to boss me around, but I wasn’t too sure about that anymore.
 At least not enough to contest her.
 I dragged myself from the bed and almost fell back as the blood drained from my head.
-For how long have I slept?
-I had nothing to check since my phone was taken and I couldn’t see my laptop anywhere.
+For how long had I slept?
+I had nothing to check the time since my phone was taken and I couldn’t see my laptop anywhere.

 I pressed the red button to open the connection to the speaker by the door.
 “Yes?”

 “Hey, Lucas, ‘r you all right?”
 Katherine said, her tone carried urgency, and a hint of worry.

 “Sure, why wouldn’t I be?”

 “Can I come in?”